autistic-symposium/master-algorithms-py/arrays_and_strings/README.md

 <br>

+* the difference between a hash set and a hash map is that the set can never have repeated elements.

 * to implement a HashSet data structure, you need to implement:
     - a hash function (to assign an address to store a given value), and
     - a collision handling (since the nature of a hash function is to map a value from a space A to a corresponding smaller space B).

 * overall, there are several strategies to resolve the collisions:
     - separate chaining: for value with the same hash key, we keep them in a bucket, and each bucket is independent of each other.